Gardening with Perennials

 Unlike annuals that bloom all summer, perennials have a limited flowering time.

-• The trick is to have your perennials bloom specifically when you want them to whether it’s late winter with Hellebores, spring with Columbines and Rock Cress, mid-summer with Daylilies and Summer Phlox, or fall with Bugbane, Japanese Anemones, and Chrysanthemums.
+- The trick is to have your perennials bloom specifically when you want them to.
+If it’s late winter, try Hellebores.
+For the spring, include Columbines and Rock Cress.
+For mid-summer, Daylilies and Summer Phlox are a glorious burst of colour.
+Plan ahead for fall with Bugbane, Japanese Anemones, and Chrysanthemums.

 Perennial (Herbaceous) Borders

-The tradition of perennial borders with long gardens that are brimming with perennials that are sequenced to bloom from spring through late fall, tiered from short at the front to tall at the back are hardly practical on our smaller properties.
-We can however adapt the idea to grow perennials along a sidewall of the house or along a fence in the back garden, and instead of planting in groups of 3 of the same plant to create a large “drift” effect, just establish 1 plant.
+The tradition of having luxurious perennial borders beside long gardens, brimming with flowers that are sequenced to bloom from spring through late fall is hardly practical on our smaller properties.
+We can, however, adapt the idea and grow perennials along a sidewall of the house or along a fence in the back garden.
+Instead of planting in groups of 3 of the same plant to create a large “drift” effect, just establish 1 plant.
 The challenge is to have something blooming from April to November.
+However, with a little forethought and some creative planning it’s entirely doable!

 How to Grow Perennials